quixio/quix-docs/docs/platform/how-to/confluent-cloud.md

 When you create a new Quix workspace, there are three hosting options:

 1. **Quix Broker** - Quix hosts Kafka for you.
 This is the simplest option as Quix provides hosting and configuration.
 2. **Self-Hosted Kafka** - This is where you already have existing Kafka infrastructure that you use, and you want to enable Quix to provide the stream processing platform on top of it.
-You can configure Quix to work with your existing Kafka infrastyructure using this option.
+You can configure Quix to work with your existing Kafka infrastructure using this option.
 3. **Confluent Cloud** - if you use Confluent Cloud for your Kafka infrastructure, then you can configure Quix to connect to your existing Confluent Cloud account.

 This documentation covers the third hosting option, Confluent Cloud.